magedeveloper/dataviewer/Documentation/Changelog/Index.rst

 **To-Do-/Wish- List**

-- Fieldtype for implementing a fixed record (Visible or Hidden in Backend)
 - Different Data-Sources for a Datatype/or Field (Webservice, XML, External Database)
+- Access Rights for Datatypes
 - Fluid Field as UserFunc for displayCond compatibility
 - (Filter with direct record selection)
 - Ajax Autocomplete functionality
-- Field for merging different record values (e.g. search)
+- Field for merging different record values to 'value_content' or 'search' (e.g. search)
 - Change Record DataHandler to use RecordFactory
 - Provide Delete link for records in ToolbarItem
 - Full Workspaces support
 - Record Validation as separate validation class
+- Add Records to other external records (e.g. a fe_user gets an additional tab with the form)